 The sphygmomanometer, although less direct than the approach Hale used, provides a practical and painless method of taking a person's blood pressure.
-Around the upper arm is wrapped an inflatable cuff to which is attached some form of pressure-measuring device (like this one).
+Around the upper arm is wrapped an inflatable cuff to which is attached some form of pressure-measuring device.
 When all is ready the pulse is felt at the wrist and air is gently pumped into the cuff.
 As the pressure rises the pulse quite suddenly disappears.
 It does so when the pressure in the cuff is sufficient to compress the brachial artery quite flat, so that the blood can no longer reach the wrist.
 At this point the gauge reads the systolic pressure.

 A little more skill is needed to determine the diastolic pressure.
 The usual method is to blow up the cuff until the pulse at the wrist is obliterated.
 The valve on the cuff is then loosened a little so that the air escapes very slowly.
 While this is happening a stethoscope is applied to the front of the elbow.
 As the pressure in the cuff falls a characteristic series of sounds is heard, and then silence.
 At this point the gauge registers the diastolic pressure.

 The maintenance of blood pressure within the arteries is a complex physiological process that basically depends on three factors which, under nervous control, keep the pressure relatively constant.